webpack-contrib/webpack-bundle-analyzer/README.md

 4. Optimize it!

 And the best thing is it supports minified bundles!
 It parses them to get real size of bundled modules.
-And it also shows their gzipped sizes!
+And it also shows their gzipped or Brotli sizes!

 <h2 align="center">Options (for plugin)</h2>